 - Graphic design (packaging, book cover design, identity design, type design, editorial design, etc.)

 - Teaching, research or PhD study

-- Allied fields: television, the heritage sector or exhibition design
+- Allied fields: television, advertising, the heritage and/or cultural sector

 Interview and selection process